A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-if $q_0 < 0$, and no extra conditions if $q_0>0$.
-Note that $q_0$ cannot be equal to zero because that would be a violation to $A_0>0$.
-Therefore, all time existence of $\rho,p$ follows from the first assertion of Proposition \ref{c0prop3} (if $q_0<0$) and first assertion of Proposition \ref{c0prop1} (if $q_0>0$).
+when $q_0 < 0$, and no additional restrictions when $q_0>0$.
+Note that $q_0=0$ is incompatible with $A_0>0$.
+Therefore, global-in-time existence of $\rho,p$ follows from the first assertion of Proposition \ref{c0prop3} (for $q_0<0$) and the first assertion of Proposition \ref{c0prop1} (for $q_0>0$).